mjdevaccount/market-data-store/README.md

 - **Project Config**: [`pyproject.toml`](pyproject.toml) - Full project metadata and build configuration

 > **Cursor**: You can regenerate this section automatically whenever the folder structure changes.
 The `/cursorrules/` directory is your home base for self-bootstrapping rules and automation.

+## License

+MIT License - see LICENSE file for details.

+## Contributing

+Contributions welcome!
+Please open an issue or submit a pull request.